Last updated: June 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 Is Coursera legit and recognized?

 Yes.
-Publicly-traded US company (NYSE: COUR) founded by Stanford professors.
-Partners with 250+ universities and 50+ companies.
-The platform itself is legitimate; recognition of specific certificates varies by certificate type and employer.
+Coursera is a publicly-traded US company (NYSE: COUR) founded by Stanford professors.
+It partners with 250+ universities and 50+ companies.
+The platform itself is legitimate; recognition of specific certificates varies by certificate type and employer, with Google Career Certificates the most widely accepted.

 Is Coursera accredited?

-Coursera itself is not an accrediting body.
-The online degrees it hosts come from accredited universities and carry full accreditation.
-Most non-degree certificates are not accredited but may be recognized by employers, especially the Google Career Certificates.
+Coursera as a platform is not accredited because it isn’t a degree-granting institution.
+The accredited online degrees it hosts come from accredited universities (Illinois, ASU, Penn, CU Boulder).
+Most certificates are not accredited but may be employer-recognized.

 Are Coursera courses recognized as credit?

 Generally not for university credit transfer.
-Some courses offer ACE college credit recommendations that some US universities accept; check with the receiving institution.
-The exception is the accredited online degree programs, which grant degree credits directly.
+Some courses carry ACE college-credit recommendations that some US universities accept — check with the receiving institution.
+The accredited online degree programs grant degree credits directly.

 Can you get a real degree from Coursera?